Beyond the Hype: A Real-World Evaluation of the Impact and Cost of Machine Learning-Based Malware Detection: Experimental Design

+Our experiment used an imbalanced class, that is, a smaller number of benign files than malicious.
+As the experiment involved instantiating an entire analysis environment and waiting up to two minutes for a detection decision on each file, time limitations forced our decision to limit the benign files.
+We biased the benign set to include a set of ``tricky'' benign samples generated and donated by researchers who developed the Hyperion tool \cite{prowell2016automatic, linger2013computing}.
+These benign files are mostly C/C++ compiled utilities and were often (incorrectly) classified as malicious in Hyperion research.
+The rest of the benign files are standard office type documents, JAR files, RPMs, DEBs, and EXEs/MSIs.

-Overall, inclusion of nonpublic malware allows testing of the ML generalizability hypothesis---that it can correctly identify never-before-seen files---while the wide variety of malware allows examination of each tool's recall on different file types.
+Overall, inclusion of nonpublic malware and benignware allows testing of the ML generalizability hypothesis---that it can correctly identify never-before-seen files, while the variety of malware allows examination of recall across file types and categories.